WaruguruMundia/intern_management/README.md

 ## About the Project

 A mini application to manage interns, mentors, and HODs.
-Built using PHP and Laravel.
+Built using PHP and Laravel.<br>
-Was started to understand the MVC structure of Laravel, and Blade's incorporation in HTML code.
+It was started to understand the MVC structure of Laravel, and Blade's incorporation in HTML code.

 ## Features
 - User registration and authentication (interns, HOD's, mentors)